oferwald/transposh/readme.txt

 == Upgrade Notice ==
 = 0.9.7 =
-Must upgrade if you are using Google as your translation Engine or you have upgraded to wordpress 4.2.x = 0.9.2 =
+Must upgrade if you are using Google as your translation Engine or you have upgraded to wordpress 4.2.x
-Update for some bugs in parsing
-= 0.8.0 =
-The widgets can have multiple instances, you need to change the current instance If you want to use a google/msn API key, it is now possible = 0.7.0 =
-New edit interface, tons of other fixes
-= 0.6.6 =
-Fixed two XSS vulnerabilities
-= 0.6.3 =
-Support .po/.mo files
-= 0.6.0 =
-Much improved translation interface engine
-= 0.5.7 =
-Fix for critical bug in 0.5.6
-= 0.5.6 =
-Support pluggable widgets
-= 0.5.5 =
-Support for buddypress URLs
-= 0.5.3 =
-Support URL translation
-= 0.5.2 =
-Improved lang attribute support, changed default language translation option = 0.5.1 =
-Improved speed and database structure
-= 0.5.0 =
-Ability to translate all content, backup service for human translations = 0.4.3 =
-Minor bug fixes, more compatability
-= 0.4.2 =
-This version provides Haitian support, auto translate with bing support = 0.4.0 =
-This version provides integration with google-sitemaps-xml and wp-super-cache = 0.3.9 =
-This version allows sorting of languages within the widget

 == Credits ==
 = Translation credits =